Healthy Homes Assessment Camborne

 Camborne Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory to all Camborne and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is required to all Camborne and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records to demonstrate compliance with each Healthy Homes Standards that apply or will apply to an apartment rental.
+• Property managers and landlords are required to keep records of their the compliance with each Healthy Homes Standard that apply or will be applicable during the tenure of the rental property.

 Beginning 1 July 2021

-• Property managers and private landlords are required to make sure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of a new, renewed , or altered tenant.
+• Property managers and private landlords are required to make sure their rental properties comply to the Healthy Homes Standard within 90 days of a new, renewed or varied lease.

-• All the boarding homes (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must adhere to the Healthy Homes Standard regardless of when the tenancy began.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder home tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.

-• All households let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes let through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes